sammyhenningsson/shaf_client/README.md

 ## Usage
 Create an instance of `ShafClient` with a uri to the API entry point.
-Then call `get_root` on the returned client to start interacting with the API and get back a `ShafClient::Resource`.
+Then call `get_root` on the returned client to get back a `ShafClient::Resource` and start interacting with the API.
 ```ruby
 client = ShafClient.new('https://my.hal_api.com/')
 root = client.get_root